kingborehaha/DS-Gadget/README.md

 * Swapped IDs for Ash Lake Entrance and Ash Lake Dragon

-* Fixed Bonewheel Spiked and Pierce Shield having incorrect infusion paths.
+* Fixed Bonewheel Shield, Spiked Shield, and Pierce Shield having incorrect infusion paths

 Added heal timer cheat.
 When the player takes damage, start a timer fully heals the player when finished.
 Timer duration is user-defined, and resets when taking additional damage during its duration